morhendos/casino-liga/IMPLEMENTATION-STATUS.md

 ## Admin Flow

-The admin flow for managing a padel league in Casino Liga is as follows:
+The admin flow for managing a padel league in Padeliga is as follows:

 1. **Create a League**
    - Set league details (name, description, dates)